AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 Assume that you are using the docker image `astuff_autoware_nvidia`

-1. Add ros into your bash path `source /opt/ros/kinetic/setup.bash`
+0. prerequisite, ROS, this code has been tested with ROS Kinetic.
+1. clone this repository to a src folder of a catkin workspace
-2. Run `bash ./setup.sh` in the root directory
+2. Run `bash ./setup.sh` in the root directory to setup python packages (inside virtual environment if you want)
+3. source ros (Add ros into your bash path `source /opt/ros/kinetic/setup.bash` for convenience)
+4. go to your workspace, run `catkin_make`
+   - If you have dependencies in other catkin workspace, source them before running `catkin_make`
+5. source your setup file in devel directory of your catkin workspace (`source devel/setup.bash`)
+6. config you semantic segmentation as below instructions

 ## NODE INFO